inlavigo/gg_router/README.md

 ## Error handling

-If one opens a URI in the browser that is not defined using `GgRouterWidget(...)`, the route last active is kept.
+If one opens a URI in the browser that is not defined using `GgRouter(...)`, the route last active is kept.
 But you might want to handle that error and show an error message.
 To do so, assign an error handler to `GgRouter.of(context).errorHandler`.